tr7200/Vadam/README.md

 of Adam as well as Vadam perform bias correction.
 Bias correction is therefore added here as well, but using it resulted in numerical instability and code is left commented out.
+- The Adagrad option is removed since it is not in the Pytorch implementation.

 Usage (only required parameter is train_set_size, though prior_prec should definitely be tuned):